 #2 Category: Career-Focused Benefits: These programs include in-person networking events, career-focused online networking such as LinkedIn, mentoring, internships, and all other traditional career-related services.

 In the new digital world of alumni relations, the popularity of career services has led many organizations to consider increasing the level of career services they offer.
 Our study shows 52% of institutions have studied the pros and cons of increasing the level of career service they offer.
 That number jumps to 72% for larger institutions (with 100k alumni or more).

-Additionally, 24% of alumni organizations have approved integration or completed integrated of their alumni relations and career services offices; another 18% are still considering integration.
+Additionally, 24% of alumni organizations have approved integration or completed integration of their alumni relations and career services offices; another 18% are still considering integration.

 Why are career services so popular among alumni?
-Because it solves a significant problem especially for alumni who want to advance their career.
-They expect their alma mater to provide material assistance, advice and resources to help them find their next job.
+Because it solves a significant problem, especially for alumni who want to advance their careers.
+They expect their alma mater to provide material assistance, advice, and resources to help them find their next job.
 For organizations that understand the impact they can have on their alumni with meaningful career services, they can deliver compelling value.

 The Bottom 2 Alumni Benefit Categories:

-Last place Category: Campus related benefits are least popular overall.
-They include bookstore, library, gym, access or discounts etc.; and also campus workshops, seminars, other on-campus, in-person programs, but exclude reunions and major events.
+Last place Category: Campus-related benefits are the least popular overall.
+They include a bookstore, library, gym, access or discounts etc.; and also campus workshops, seminars, and other on-campus, in-person programs, but exclude reunions and major events.

 For most institutions, your alumni want to avoid coming to campus, mostly because it’s inconvenient.
 We now have data to support what we’ve known instinctively: we typically will not travel more than absolutely necessary for our everyday needs and wants.